Vecchia Gaussian Processes: on probabilistic and statistical properties: Algorithms for building layered norming DAGs

 \subsection{Building DAGs satisfying the Norming Condition \ref{cond:norming} for general $\X_n$}

 In this section, we discuss how to build DAGs satisfying Conditions \ref{cond:layered} and \ref{cond:norming} for general design points $\X_n$.
-Without loss of generality, we assume that $\X_n\subset[0,1]^d$.
+Without loss of generality, we assume $\X_n\subset[0,1]^d$.

-The construction of the DAG follows a three-steps procedure.
-First, we sort all elements in $\X_n$ with respect to maximin ordering, defined in a sequential manner.
-We start by selecting the first element arbitrarily.
-Once the first $i$ elements are found, the $(i+1)$th element is chosen as the element in $\X_n$ that maximizes the minimal distance to the first $i$ elements, with respect to a metric specified by the user.
+The DAG construction follows a three-steps procedure.
+First, we sort all elements in $\X_n$ according to maximin ordering, defined sequentially.
+The first element is selected arbitrarily.
+Once the first $i$ elements are chosen, the $(i+1)$th element is selected as the point in $\X_n$ that maximizes the minimal distance to the first $i$ elements, with respect to a metric specified by the user.
 The procedure is repeated until all $n$ elements are sorted.
 With a slight abuse of notation, we denote the sorted elements as $X_1, X_2, \cdots, X_n$.